Build a compensation philosophy that supports your fast-growing organization by addressing these key areas.

 - Geo strategy

 (Brainstorming for these pillars comes after market analysis and benchmarking, the first steps in compensation program design.
-If you need to back up, download our e-book, The High-Growth Guide to Compensation Benchmarking, or watch our on-demand webinar, What’s the Big Deal about Benchmarking for Pre-IPO Companies?)
+If you need to back up, download our e-book, Guide to Compensation Benchmarking, or watch our on-demand webinar, What’s the Big Deal about Compensation Benchmarking?)

 Compensation Philosophy Pillar 1: Market Position